jbacardit-uz/idp-iothub-connection-examples/node-red/README.md

   -H 'Authorization: Bearer ${your-token}'
 ```

-The provided example makes this request in node-red for you.
+The provided example makes this request in node-red for you and stores the result in the global variables.
 To test it trigger the *inject* node.